ahmad-elassuty/event_router/README.md

     $ gem install event_router

-EventRouter is already pre-configured with some defaults.
-Please check the wikis for more info on how to update the configurations.
+EventRouter is pre-configured with some defaults.
+Please check the [Wiki](https://github.com/ahmad-elassuty/event_router/wiki/Configurations) for more info on how to update the configurations.

 ## Usage

-### Event

-It is very easy to create a new domain event and deliver it to multiple destinations.
+It is very easy to create a new domain event and deliver it to multiple destinations:

 - Create your new domain event and define the destination: